 Why Swimming Gets Harder Around Age 13 (Why Swimmers Plateau and Why It's Normal)

-- 6 min read
+- 7 min read

 Parent Guide Series - March 2026

 One of the most common concerns parents raise in competitive swimming appears around the same stage of development.
-Many families begin asking the same question: why has my swimmer suddenly stopped improving?
+Many begin asking the same question: why has my swimmer suddenly stopped improving?

+Around the ages of 12 to 14 swimming often becomes more demanding both physically and mentally.
 Understanding this stage helps swimmers and parents approach it with confidence rather than concern.

 A Phase Where Many Things Change At Once